bowman2001/perplexdoc/content/doc/overview/_index.md

       alt: Overview of a city
 ---

-Short overview of the Perplex theme.
+Short overview of the Perplex theme for seasoned Hugo users.
 {.p-first} <!--more-->